metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 None of the Giants pass rushers have quite stepped up.
 WHere's Azeez, Ximenes, and Kayvon?

 Also, their receiver situation has me baffled.
 Kenny Golladay and Sterling Shepard haven't done much despite their outsized contracts.
 Richie James has **easily** been our best receiver.
 Nobody else has come close.
+Evan Engram may have actually thrived in this offense, but we shipped him off to Jacksonville.